 This page contains information about Matakohe-Limestone Island in the Whangarei harbour.
-This is a nature sanctuary which the public may access by boat and it has some wonderful trails on it.
+This is a nature sanctuary which the public may only access by boat.

 Matakohe-Limestone Island in the Whangarei harbour is accessible only by boat.
 It is a fascinating site with many interesting features.